Adam Treloar

 Adam Treloar (born 9 March 1993) is a professional Australian rules footballer playing for the Western Bulldogs in the Australian Football League (AFL).
 He previously played for the Greater Western Sydney Giants from 2012 to 2015 and the Collingwood Football Club from 2016 to 2020.
-Treloar won the Anzac Medal in 2018 and the Neale Daniher Trophy in 2019.
+Treloar was selected in the 2024 All-Australian team and won the Anzac Medal in 2018 and Neale Daniher Trophy in 2019.
 He received a nomination for the 2012 AFL Rising Star award in round 18 of the 2012 season.